nyc2o/scripts/end-session-script/README.md

-#+title: End Session Script
-#+language: en
-#+startup: overview

-This repository contain end-session script which has an option of hibernate and suspend.
+# This repository contain end-session script which has an option of hibernate and suspend.

 # End session script
 Instead of manually typing: